Can I image a RAID array that contains a damaged drive?

 You can use an external USB drive for it.
 To proceed, it must be formatted as a TaskForce-compatible Storage device.

 Once the USB device has been formatted as a Storage, you can use it as a target device to save reports on in Standalone mode:

-For information sensitivity reasons, my organization needs any storage or wireless transmission devices to be removed from forensic imagers.
-How do I remove or replace the internal storage from the unit?
+For information sensitivity reasons, any storage or wireless transmission devices must be removed from forensic imagers.
+How do I remove or replace the internal storage?

 We have foreseen that such requirement may be imposed by some organizations.
 That's why TaskForce allows the following: